openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

     pdb = PDBFile('input.pdb')

 This line loads the PDB file from disk.
-(The :file:`input.pdb` file in the :file:`examples` directory contains the villin headpiece in explicit solvent.)
+(The :file:`input.pdb` file in the :file:`python-examples` directory contains the villin headpiece in explicit solvent.)
 More precisely, it creates a :class:`PDBFile` object, passes the file name :file:`input.pdb` to it as an argument, and assigns the object to a variable called :code:`pdb`\ .
 The